masaar/ns-limp/README.md

 * `nativescript-websockets`
 The dependencies should be automatically installed with the library.

-## Install ng-limp for NativeScript
+## Install ns-limp for NativeScript
 ```bash
 tns plugin add ns-limp
 ```